 ABSTRACT

 An investigation on “Bioenzyme-Mediated Growth Enhancement in Cordyline (Cordyline terminalis): A Developmental Study” was conducted during 2022 and 2023 at the Biotechnology-cum-Tissue Culture Centre in Baramunda, Department of Floriculture and Landscaping, College of Agriculture, Odisha University of Agriculture and Technology, Bhubaneswar.
 Bioenzyme applications comprising 13 treatments were evaluated in 117 potted plants.
 Among the treatments, the following were found effective: - Booster: [Humic acid (15%) + Amino acids (2%) + Fulvic acid (6%)] @ 1.5 ml/L (T₁), - Biozyme Vegetable Plus: [Seaweed fermented biomass (22%) + Amino acids (4%)] @ 1.5 ml/L (T₁₀), - Vipul Booster: [Triacontanol (a.i.)
 0.1% w/w (1000 ppm), emulsifier (ethoxylated esters of fatty acids) 0.5% w/w, and preservatives (esters of benzoic acid) 0.1% w/w in demineralized aqua QS with total 100% w/w] @ 1.0 ml/L (T₈).
 These treatments significantly enhanced vegetative growth and qualitative traits compared to the control.
-This study is an original empirical findings on the in vivo effect of bioenzymes on the vegetative and qualitative traits of Cordyline terminalis highlighting the potential of bioenzymes as biostimulants, offering an organic alternative to chemical fertilizers by improving plant health through sustainable and eco-friendly approaches.
+This study presents original empirical findings on the in vivo effect of bioenzymes on the vegetative and qualitative traits of Cordyline terminalis, highlighting the potential of bioenzymes as biostimulants.
+It offers an organic alternative to chemical fertilizers by improving plant health through sustainable and eco-friendly approaches.

 INTRODUCTION

-The amount of arable land and urban space is diminishing quickly as a result of growing industrialization, urbanization and globalization.
-There is lack of green space and need for green environment.
-Under this circumstance, people mostly take no chance to leave a little space unutilized and do their best for a green cover.
-In urban areas where people live in high-rise buildings and there is less space available for green areas, foliage plants are used for landscaping, indoor gardening, adding aesthetic values and maintaining green environment.
+The amount of arable land and urban space is diminishing quickly because of growing industrialization, urbanization, and globalization.
+There is a lack of green space and a need for a green environment.
+Under these circumstances, people mostly take no chance to leave a little space unutilized and do their best for a green cover.
+In urban areas where people live in high-rise buildings and there is less space available for green areas, foliage plants are used for landscaping, indoor gardening, adding aesthetic values and maintaining a green environment.

-Foliage plants are ‘tropical exotics’ that includes all the plants grown primarily for their foliage and utilized for interior decoration, interior landscape, rooftop gardening, vertical gardening, under shade landscaping as well as outdoor landscaping as border plants to add aesthetic value and creating green space.
-Ornamental foliage plants of tropical and subtropical regions, thus boost the floriculture industry.
-The trade of ornamental foliage plants at international market is seen as a new venture for India and is gaining wide popularity.
+Foliage plants are ‘tropical exotics’ that include all the plants grown primarily for their foliage and utilized for interior decoration, interior landscape, rooftop gardening, vertical gardening, under shade landscaping, as well as outdoor landscaping as border plants to add aesthetic value and create green space.
+Ornamental foliage plants of tropical and subtropical regions thus boost the floriculture industry.
+The trade of ornamental foliage plants at the international market is seen as a new venture for India and is gaining wide popularity.
 Currently, the majority of foliage plants are sold to Germany, the United States, the Netherlands, the United Kingdom, Italy, and Japan, accounting for over 60% of India's floricultural exports (Ray et al., 2006)

 The genus Cordyline was first reported by Adanson (1763) and later separated from the closely related Dracaena (Commerson, 1789).
-The name Cordyline, is derived from the Greek "Kordule" meaning "club" and is said by Kemp and Robb (1962) to refer to the form of the flower buds.
-Also, its general name, cabbage palm, comes from the Greek word 'Kordyle,' which means club or cudgel, referring to root shape (Pal, 2006).
-Bailey (1910), however, attributed the origin to the club like form of the stem.
+The name Cordyline is derived from the Greek "Kordule," meaning "club," and is said by Kemp and Robb (1962) to refer to the form of the flower buds.
+Also, its general name, cabbage palm, comes from the Greek word 'Kordyle,' which means club or cudgel, referring to the root shape (Pal, 2006).
+Bailey (1910), however, attributed the origin to the club-like form of the stem.
 Cordyline was placed in the Liliaceae family by Bentham and Hooker (1883).
-More recently Hutchinson (1959) placed Cordyline in the family Agavaceae and this classification was adopted by Melchior (1964).
+More recently, Hutchinson (1959) placed Cordyline in the family Agavaceae and this classification was adopted by Melchior (1964).